HodlX Guest Post Submit Your Post

 It is these same protocols that are undertaken to check the legitimacy of a real estate transaction, and no agreement is concluded in case its terms do not adequately meet the already-established standards.
 Once the requirements of a property transaction are met, the smart contracts execute themselves automatically.
 They are transparent to everyone present on the relevant network and tend to be permanent and immutable.
 This element of blockchain makes even commercial real estate and rental property transactions safer and simpler.
 By choosing to apply smart contract and blockchain technologies in their real estate processes, investors can expect great returns with absolute minimal risk of fraud.

 Blockchain enthusiast.
 Expertise in the area of blockchain and web technologies.
 Experience in smart contracts, DApps, smart contract audits, and web applications development.
-Director of and working on blockchain technology, especially in Hyperledger, Ethereum smart contracts, distributed ledger technologies, DApp development and also web, mobile applications, AI and big data.
+Director of software development company and working on blockchain technology, especially in Hyperledger, Ethereum smart contracts, distributed ledger technologies, DApp development and also web, mobile applications, AI and big data.
 Website Email